-Seth Godin tells you in Purple Cow that to spread your idea you need to be remarkable.
+In Purple Cow author Seth Godin tells you that to spread your ideas you need to be remarkable.

 - Consumers are overwhelmed by ads and messages: it doesn’t work anymore

 - Being “very good” is not enough.
 Very good is boring

 - You must be remarkable and get people talking about you.
 Then you can even charge a premium

 About the Author: Seth Godin is an American marketer, blogger, and author.
 He has written many books on productivity and creativity.

 Seth Godin says that there are so many products and advertisements these days that advertisement has lost much of its value.

 You simply cannot get noticed in this deluge.

 The author for example once asked to people reading a newspaper in a lobby if they could name two advertisers with full-page ads on that newspaper.